-- our goals and strategies; - our business and operating strategies and plans for the development of existing and new businesses, ability to implement such strategies and plans and expected time; - our future business development, results of operations and financial condition; - expected changes in our revenue, costs or expenditures; - our dividend policy; - our expectations regarding demand for and market acceptance of our products and services; - our projected markets and growth in markets; - our potential need for additional capital and the availability of such capital; - competition in our industry; - relevant government policies and regulations relating to our industry; - general economic and business conditions in China and globally; - our use of the proceeds from offerings under this prospectus; - the length and severity of the COVID-19 pandemic and its impact on our business and industry; and - · assumptions underlying or related to any of the foregoing.
+- our goals and strategies; - our business and operating strategies and plans for the development of existing and new businesses, ability to implement such strategies and plans and expected time; - our future business development, results of operations and financial condition; - expected changes in our revenue, costs or expenditures; - our dividend policy; - our expectations regarding demand for and market acceptance of our products and services; - our projected markets and growth in markets; - our potential need for additional capital and the availability of such capital; - competition in our industry; - relevant government policies and regulations relating to our industry; - general economic and business conditions in China and globally; - our use of the proceeds from offerings under this prospectus; - the length and severity of the COVID-19 pandemic and its impact on our business and industry; and - assumptions underlying or related to any of the foregoing.

 We caution you against placing undue reliance on forward-looking statements, which reflect current beliefs and are based on information currently available to us as of the date a forward-looking statement is made.
 Forward-looking statements set forth herein speak only as of the date of this prospectus.
 We do not undertake any obligation to revise forward-looking statements to reflect future events, changes in circumstances, or changes in beliefs.
-In the event that any forward-looking statement is updated, no inference should be made that we will make additional updates with respect to that statement, related matters, or any other forward-looking statements.
+In the event that any forward-looking statement, related matters, or any other forward-looking statements.
 Any corrections or revisions and other important assumptions and factors that could cause actual results to differ materially from forward-looking statements, including discussions of significant risk factors, may appear, in our public filings with the SEC, which are accessible at www.sec.gov, and which you are advised to consult.